Thomas Anthony Thacher: Family

-On Sept.
-16, 1846, he married Olivia Day, better known as Livy, the daughter of President Jeremiah Day of Yale.
-She died on May 18, 1858, leaving five sons, and on Aug.
-1, 1860, he married her cousin Elizabeth Baldwin Sherman, who with three sons and one daughter survived him.
+On September 16, 1846, he married Elizabeth Day, the daughter of Yale president Jeremiah Day and Olivia (Jones) Day.
+She died on May 18, 1858, leaving five sons (James Kingsley Thacher, Thomas Thacher, Edward Stanley Thacher, Alfred Beaumont Thacher, and John Seymour Thacher).
+On August 1, 1860, he married her cousin Elizabeth Baldwin Sherman, and had three sons and one daughter (Sherman Day Thacher, William Larned Thacher, Elizabeth Baldwin Thacher, and George Thacher).
 Both wives were granddaughters of founding father Roger Sherman.
+His brother was Yale president George Thacher.

 His son Thomas Thacher was a prominent lawyer.
 His sons Sherman Day Thacher and William Larned Thacher were the founders of the Thacher School in Ojai, California; and his daughter Elizabeth Sherman Thacher married William Kent.
-He was also the paternal grandfather of US Solicitor General Thomas D. Thacher and Molly Kazan, and the great-great-grandfather of actress and writer Zoe Kazan.
+He was also the paternal grandfather of US Solicitor General Thomas D. Thacher (son of Thomas Thacher) and Molly Kazan (daughter of Alfred Beaumont Thacher, wife of Elia Kazan), and the great-great-grandfather of actresses Zoe Kazan and Maya Kazan (their father in Nicholas Kazan).

+Thacher died April 7, 1886, in New Haven, Connecticut.